 Note that “mobile species” are involved in both transport and reaction while “immobile” species equal to NCOMPMCOMP are involved in reaction only.
 Also, for each species included in NCOMP, MT3DMS automatically tracks a sorbed or immobile counterpart if a sorption isotherm or dual-domain mass transfer is specified through the Chemical Reaction Package.
 Thus, there is no need to define separate “immobile” species to simulate sorption or a dual-domain system.
 The ability to define separate immobile species is only intended for using MT3DMS with add-on reaction packages.

-IATS is the option to specify whether adaptive-time-stepping was invoked in the MODFLOW model.
+IATS is the option to specify whether adaptive-time-stepping was invoked in the flow model.
+This option is only available with MF2K-SSPA.
+This option is not available with any other version of MODFLOW.

 Set IATS = 0, if default MODFLOW time-stepping was used in the flow model;

 Set IATS = 1, if the adaptive-time-stepping option of MF2K-SSPA was invoked by the flow model.
-With this option, a TSO filename must be specified in the NAM file.
+With this option, a TSO filename that provides time-stepping information must be specified in the NAM file.

 4 Record: TUNIT, LUNIT, MUNIT